vic-ma/howtodismantle.github.io/_posts/2023-01-19-Easy-access-to-complex-SAP-data-or-how-to-have-fun-with-SAP-Queries.md

 ---
 layout: post
-title: Easy access to complex SAP data: How to have fun with SAP Queries
+title: Easy access to complex SAP data - How to have fun with SAP Queries
 date: 2023-01-19 12:00:00 +0200
 tags: sap
 image: /assets/2023-01-19/title.png